akagr/blog/_posts/2016-04-10-haskell-diary-2-algebraic-data-types.md

 For a fuller discussion on the algebra of data types, including recursive types, there's a great series of posts [here](https://chris-taylor.github.io/blog/2013/02/10/the-algebra-of-algebraic-data-types/).

 I'll appreciate any and all feedback.
-Use this [reddit thread](https://www.reddit.com/r/haskell/comments/4e5fxp/haskell_diary_2_algebra_of_data_types/).
+Use the comments below or this [reddit thread](https://www.reddit.com/r/haskell/comments/4e5fxp/haskell_diary_2_algebra_of_data_types/).
 Thanks for reading!